mattdesl/threejs-app/README.md

 npm run start
 ```

 Now open [localhost:9966](http://localhost:9966/) and start editing your source code.
-Edit the `honey.frag` or `honey.vert` to see it re-reloaded without losing application state.
+Edit the `honey.frag` or `honey.vert` to see it reloaded without losing application state.

 You can launch [localhost:9966/?gui](http://localhost:9966/?gui) to open dat.gui.